AlgyJr/ios_guides/Swift-Basics.md

 ```

-Just like Ruby, if the last argument is a closure, it doesn't require parenthesis.
-It's a trailing closure.
+If the last argument is a closure, it doesn't require parenthesis, much like Ruby.
+These are *trailing closures.*

 ```
 repeat(2) {